Annual School Psychology, Counseling Psychology and Applied Behavior Analysis Conference

-The Temple University School Psychology, Counseling Psychology and Applied Behavior Analysis Conference will be held virtually via Zoom, March 12-13, 2021, due to the COVID-19 pandemic.
+The Temple University School Psychology, Counseling Psychology and Applied Behavior Analysis Conference will be held virtually via Zoom, March 25-26, 2022.

 See more details about the conference program and schedule of events.

 Speaker: Anneliese Singh, PhD, LPC

 Anneliese Singh, PhD, LPC (she/they) is a professor in the School of Social Work with a joint appointment in the Department of Psychology and serves as associate provost for diversity and faculty development/chief diversity officer at Tulane University.
 Singh's scholarship and community organizing explores the resilience, trauma, and identity development experiences of queer and trans people, with a focus on young people and BIPOC people.
 Singh has written extensively on multicultural and social justice competency development in the helping professions, and equity and justice efforts in higher education.
 Singh is the author of The Racial Healing Handbook: Practical Activities to Help You Challenge Privilege, Confront Systemic Racism, and Engage in Collective Healing and The Queer and Trans Resilience Workbook.
 Singh founded the Trans Resilience Project to translate her LGBTQ+ research findings into school and community-based change efforts, including NIH-funded work with trans and nonbinary people in Project AFFIRM.
 Singh's TEDx Talks, have explored gender liberation.
 Singh passionately believes in and strives to live by the ideals of Martin Luther King Jr.'s beloved community, as well as Audre Lorde’s reminder that “without community, there is no liberation.”

 Trans Liberation is for Everybody: Moving from Affirmation to Liberation for All Genders